maduce/fosscad-repo/Pistols/9mm_Gluty_AR-15_Pistol-unnamed/README.md

 #### Author Notes

 Disclaimer: Use these files and instructions at your own risk.
 These files are for educational use only.

+If you have any questions please do not hesitate to chat with us.
+We are active in IRC on OFTC in #fosscad and on twitter @fosscad.
+Visit http://fosscad.org/fc/chat/ for more details.